What the Lohnausweis is

 The first checks before you file

 Start with the boring fields because they cause real problems: your name, address, tax year, employer, employment period and whether the certificate covers the full year or only part of it.
 This matters especially if you arrived in Switzerland, left Switzerland or changed jobs during the year.
+(If you changed jobs, see also the Pillar 3a job change guide).

 Then compare the money lines with your final payslip and your own records.
 Gross salary, net salary, social security deductions, pension deductions and any tax at source deduction should make sense.
 They may not match every bank transfer perfectly because timing and reimbursements can differ, but there should be no unexplained surprise.